-Children must be 24-hours fever, vomit, and/or diarrhea free without symptom reducing medication to return to school.
-When in doubt, stay home another day for the wellness of the individual and classroom!
+Children must be 24-hours fever, vomit, and/or diarrhea free without symptom reducing medication to return to school for any illness.
+When in doubt, stay home another day for the wellness of the individual and school community!

 We may conduct head checks if lice are reported in a classroom-this involves a staff member checking for lice or nits on a child's head and reporting to the family if lice or nits are found.